 The Act also included minimum provisions for facilitating the education of child laborers and for protecting their health and safety.
-Woefully inadequate by today's standards, the law was revolutionary for its time.
+Although woefully inadequate by today's standards, the law was revolutionary for its time.

 Why would Parliament, then notorious for its extreme reluctance to regulate British businesses in any way, pass the Mills and Factory Act, which for the first time ever granted national government inspectors unprecedented, unlimited access to factories?

 And why, over the years, were more regulatory acts passed by Parliament - acts that were increasingly stricter, leading to the total outlawing of most forms of child labor?

 It was all due to the efforts of England's greatest writers, whose works brought the horrific nature of unregulated child labor to national attention, sparking national outrage and demands for reform.

 In 1789, the legendary poet William Blake published his classic poem The Chimney Sweeper, in which a child laborer tells of his unhappy plight:

 When my mother died I was very young,

 And my father sold me while yet my tongue,